-Naagin 4: Rashami Desai To Play Negative Role; The Actress Shares The First Look From The Show!
+Naagin 4: Rashami Desai To Play A Negative Role; Actress Shares The First Look From The Show!

 Rashami Desai In A Negative Role

 As per reports, the actress will be seen playing a negative role on the show.
 It is being said that it's a strong character and the Dil Se Dil Tak actress will play Jasmin's part in a new avatar.
-She will be seen adding some drama and spice in the Dev and Brinda's lives.
+She will be seen adding some drama and spice in Dev and Brinda's lives.

 Dil Se Dil Tak Actress Replaces Jasmin As Nayantara